tomasGonz67/nextjs-playwright-testing/README.md

 <!--Clarify what this means-->

-Complete through deploying your NextJS app to GitHub Pages, its better than GitHub Pages.
+Complete through deploying your NextJS app to Vercel, its better than GitHub Pages.

-Put a link to your site hosted on GitHHub pages [here](#)
+Put a link to your site hosted on Vercel [here](#)

 Submit a link to your repository to Canvas when your code passes the Playwright tests.